8th INTERNATIONAL CONFERENCE ON

 K-12 educators from across the state of Hawai‘i are invited to this informal discussion on what it means to be social justice educators for Hawai‘i and that explores, imagines, and possibly strategizes the formation of a Hawai‘i Teachers for Social Justice network that would be inspired by and in solidarity with similar teacher activist groups across the country.
 Feel free to bring your lunch.
 Facilitated by Brynn Alcain, Kea‘au Elementary School; and Margary Martin, University of Hawai‘i at Hilo.

 Brownbag Information Session: Publishing Your Conference Presentation

 Have you seen the special issue of the Journal of Educational Foundations, published just this month, that features articles that began as presentations at last year's 7th International Conference on Education and Social Justice?
 We are already working on our next special issue (with the International Journal of Critical Pedagogy), and we invite all presenters from this year's 8th International Conference to submit a proposal.
 Come to an Information Session with the incoming guest co-editors to learn more.
 Feel free to bring your lunch.
-Facilitated by Jody Luna, Vidya Shah, and Erica Davila.
+Facilitated by Vidya Shah and Erica Davila.

 1:15 p.m. – 2:30 p.m.

 Breakout Sessions 6